gstoltman/gstoltman/README.md

 ### Summary

-I am a Seattle based Data Analyst.
+I am a Seattle based Data Analyst/Data Engineer.
 I have experience in data analytics, driving value with visualizations, designing end-to-end solutions from ETL pipelines, algorithms, and databases.
 I currently contract as a Data Analyst in Risk Management at Microsoft.

 <!--
 **gstoltman/gstoltman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.